dieterich-lab/A-comparison-of-metabolic-labeling-and-statistical-methods-to-infer-genome-wide-dynamics-of-RNA/pulseRTc/README.md

 ### Prerequisites

 Pinned version of selected dependencies are listed in the `requirements.txt` file for reproducible installation.
 The workflow has been tested with Python 3.6.
+The current version of `pysam` wraps `htslib-1.7`, `samtools-1.7`, and `bcftools-1.6`.
+A working installation of `samtools` is required to run the workflow.
 Read counting has been done with featureCounts v1.5.1.
 The pulseR code and analysis scripts are in R (see below for further information).

 ### Installation